Generic Name: ethinyl estradiol and norgestimate (ETH i nil ES tra DYE ol and nor JES ti mate)

 a history of jaundice caused by pregnancy or birth control pills; or

-To make sure Ortho-Cyclen are safe for you, tell your doctor if you have:
+To make sure Ortho-Cyclen are safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

 The hormones in Ortho-Cyclen can pass into breast milk and may harm a nursing baby.
-Ortho-Cyclen may also slow breast milk production.
-Do not use if you are breast feeding a baby.
+This medication may also slow breast milk production.
+Do not use if you are breast-feeding a baby.

 How should I take Ortho-Cyclen?

 Take Ortho-Cyclen exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Do not take Ortho-Cyclen in larger or smaller amounts or for longer than recommended.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You will take your first pill on the first day of your period or on the first Sunday after your period begins.
-You may need to use back-up birth control, such as condoms or a spermicide, when you first start using Ortho-Cyclen.
+You may need to use back-up birth control, such as condoms with spermicide, when you first start using Ortho-Cyclen.
 Follow your doctor's instructions.

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.